×

 If you want a hardy blueberry, Northblue is it.
 This plant is suitable for zones 3 to 7 and has survived temperatures as low as 35 degrees below zero.
 This juicy, “wild” tasting blueberry also makes a great addition to your landscape, producing white foliage in the spring and turning to deep burgundy in the fall.

-Number one on our list is the Polaris blueberry, developed in Minnesota specifically for cold hardiness.
+Number two on our list is the Polaris blueberry, developed in Minnesota specifically for cold hardiness.
 This half-high blueberry bush is an early-fruiting variety that tops out around 4 feet.
 Gardeners in zones 3 to 7 can expect deep blue berries with a wonderfully sweet flavor and rich aroma.

 Want to start growing blueberries at home?
 Blueberries are a favorite of everyone, everywhere!
 With our Blueberry Bonanza Gardening Guide, you’ll have everything you need to know about growing and enjoying this delicious and healthful fruit.